 - Great Lakes Loons (Class A Affiliate of LA Dodgers)

 - Movement Electronic Music Festival

 - NCAA Final Four Basketball Tournament

 - VNEA – Billiards Championships

 - You will get down to business on day one with your Introduction to Sport and Entertainment class.

-- You will have many opportunities to listen to and network with professionals in the industry including alumni whom we have handcrafted to achieve greatness.
+- You will have many opportunities to listen to and network with professionals in the industry, including alumni who launched their careers at Northwood and continued on to achieve greatness.

 - Travel to major sport and entertainment locations around the world.
 Study tours in the United States and Europe allow you to visit with professionals, engage in the culture and get up close and personal with this exciting industry.